TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

 ### SECTION 8.23.6 VIOLATIONS AND PENALTIES

 ```
 a.
-Any person who knowingly violates any provision
+Any person who violates any provision
      of this by-law, or who smokes in any area in
      which a "Smoking Prohibited By Law" sign, or its
      equivalent, is conspicuously displayed, shall be
-     punished by a fine of not more than $50 for each
+     punished by a fine of $100 for each
      offense.
 For a first violation of this section,
      and for any subsequent violation, the violator
      may be afforded the option of enrolling in a